Letter of Authority

 User IDs are assigned individually.
 Each person within your organization who will access Union Pacific systems must obtain an individual User ID.
 Union Pacific's User ID Policy prohibits sharing User IDs or passwords with others in your organization.

 As part of the Letter of Authority ("LOA") process, your organization's name(s) and user name(s) will be visible to other Union Pacific customers and third parties who are also in the process of creating or managing LOAs.

 Any LOA created by a third party will be routed for customer approval prior to evaluation by Union Pacific.

 With the exception of the contact email address(es) and expiration date, LOAs are not editable once submitted.
-If other changes are desired, a new LOA must be created and the previous LOA cancelled.
-Customers may cancel a LOA at any time by changing the expiration date to the current date.
-Cancellations typically take around three business days for all account accesses to be revoked.
+If other changes are desired, a new LOA must be created and the previous LOA expired.
+Customers or Third Parties may expire an LOA at any time by changing the expiration date to the current date.
+Expiration typically takes around three business days for all account accesses to be revoked.